 - Select the 'Apply online' button.

-- Complete the online form ensuring the name you enter matches your identity document exactly.
+- Complete the online form ensuring the name you enter matches your identity documents exactly.

-- Visit a service centre to present your original identity document and (if applicable) pay the fee.
+- Visit a service centre to present your original identity documents and (if applicable) pay the fee.

 - You don't need a WWCC if you're a parent or close relative of a child, volunteering: